American considering cutting flights to many smaller cities | Fort Worth Business Press

 The idea was that the virus outbreak might subside enough by fall for the airlines to stabilize on their own.
 However, U.S. air travel has recovered much more slowly than hoped.

 After falling 95% in April, air travel in the U.S. has remained down more than 70% in August, compared with a year ago, according to Transportation Security Administration figures.
-Combined, the nation’s four biggest airlines — American, Delta, United and Southwest — lost more than $10 billion in the second quarter, and the third quarter is likely to be only modestly better.
+Combined, the nation’s four biggest airlines — American, Delta, United and Southwest — lost more than $10 billion in the second quarter, which analysts believe will turn out to be the industry’s lowest point.

 Trump spoke favorably of helping airlines when asked about the issue at a news briefing last week.